rahilwazir/my-awesome-list/README.md

 # My Awesome List
-Collection of awesome scripts, softwares, articles, projects, answers and many other stuff that I like and some has ease my job.(probably yours too).
+Collection of awesome scripts, softwares, articles, projects, answers and many other stuff that I like and some has ease my job (probably yours too).

 ## Contents